triton-inference-server/pytorch_backend/README.md

   * `mode` (`str`): Can be either `"default"`, `"reduce-overhead"`, or `"max-autotune"`.
   * `options` (`dict`): A dictionary of options to pass to the backend.
   * `disable` (`bool`): Turn `torch.compile()` into a no-op for testing.

+  These parameters are used by the Python support path in `src/model.py`.
+  When batching is enabled they are passed to the helper functions used for gather/scatter, and when a Python `model.py` class is loaded they are also passed to `torch.compile(self._raw_model, **params)`.

 For example: